Introduction

 - Sorting integers within a range: Similar to sorting floating-point numbers, bucket sort can efficiently sort integers within a specific range.
 For example, if you have a set of integers between 1 and 1,000, you can divide this range into multiple buckets and distribute the integers accordingly.

 - Radix sort optimization: Bucket sort is often used as a sub-routine in the radix sort algorithm.
-Radix sort is a non-comparative sorting algorithm that sorts numbers by processing individual digits.
 It uses bucket sort to sort the numbers based on each digit, achieving efficient overall performance.

 Summary